Crime & Justice

 The GBI has reportedly completed the autopsies, but is still awaiting additional forensic test results along with additional investigative work before issuing a final ruling on the cause of death.

-GoFundMe for twin brothers found in Georgia mountain
+GoFundMe for twin brothers found on a Georgia mountain

 The family has created a GoFundMe campaign during this difficult time to help with funeral costs for the twins.

-“In recent new reports, it was claimed that they took their own lives.
+“In recent news reports, it was claimed that they took their own lives.
 My nephews wouldn’t do this!
-They came from a family of love, and twins wanted so much for their future, they had dreams of starting their very own clothing line”.
+They came from a family of love, and twins wanted so much for their future, they had dreams of starting their very own clothing line”, the GoFundMe started by the twins Aunt said.

 If you would like to donate, you can do so here.